g-leech/argmin-gravitas/_posts/2025-06-29-types-of-theist.markdown

 <br>

-(I was, at 20, just wise enough to catch myself before I made an equal and opposite error, that of ignoring theism; I could easily have reduced religion to nonpropositional coreligionism.
-But no: there are the community theists and the philosophical theists I knew from the debates.<a href="#fn:2" id="fnref:2">2</a> Obviously these are <a href="{{ideal}}">ideal types</a> and many people are some of both.)
+(I was, at 20, just wise enough to catch myself before I made an equal and opposite error, that of just ignoring literal theism; I could easily have reduced religion to nonpropositional coreligionism.
+But no: there are the community fiends and the philosophical theists I knew from the debates.<a href="#fn:2" id="fnref:2">2</a> Obviously these are <a href="{{ideal}}">ideal types</a> and many people are some of both.)